kharelpk/HardwareAPI/TLPM/tlpm_demo.md

 from tlpm import TLPM

 def main():
-    dll_path = "path/to/your/dll/file.dll"  # Replace with the path to your DLL file
+    dll_path = "path/to/your/dll/file.dll"  # Replace with the path to your DLL file.
+TLPM_64.dll for 64-bit system and TLPM_32.dll for 32-bit system.

     resource_name = "USB0::0x1313::0x8072::P2000000::INSTR"  # Replace with your power meter's resource name
     tlpm = TLPM(dll_path)